Quasi-compact group schemes, Hopf sheaves, and their representations: Affine extensions and Hopf sheaves

 \

-In Section \ref{subsect:affextschoverA} we considered a duoidal structure on $\Schaqc$ together with an additional functor $\op_*:\Schaqc \to \Schaqc$ (denoted as $\op_*(x)=-x$) for which the category $\GextqcA$ of affine extensions of the abelian variety $A$ can be interpreted as the subcategory $\operatorname{Bimon}(\Schaqc) \subseteq \Schaqc $ with objects the bimonoids, with arrows the morphisms of bimonoids and assuming a general object $x$ is equipped with an additional arrow $\iota_x:x \to (-x)$ satisfying the supplementary conditions of Theorem \ref{thm:antipoduoidal}.
+In Section \ref{subsect:affextschoverA} we considered a duoidal structure on $\Schaqc$ together with an additional functor $\op_*:\Schaqc \to \Schaqc$ (denoted as $\op_*(x)=-x$) for which the subcategory $\operatorname{Bimon}(\Schaqc) \subseteq \Schaqc $ has as objects the quasi-compact morphisms of monoids $q_M:M\to A$ (and as morphisms the morphisms over $A$, that are of monoids).
+Thus, the category $\GextqcA$ of quasi-compact group extensions of the abelian variety $A$ can be interpreted as the full subcategory of $\operatorname{Bimon}(\Schaqc)$ that has objects the faithfully flat morphisms of group schemes.
+In terms of the category $\Schaqc$, a group extension is a bimonoid $x$ in the category, equipped with an additional arrow $\iota_x:x \to (-x)$ satisfying the supplementary conditions of Theorem \ref{thm:antipoduoidal}.
+Since the category $\GextaffA$ of affine extensions of $A$ is a full subcategory of $\GextqcA$, it can viewed also as a full subcategory of $\operatorname{Bimon}(\Schaqc)$.

-In order to dualize the above situation to the category of sheaves, we first restrict the above setting to the duoidal category based upon $\Schasqc$.
-In this context, the functors $\PP$ and $\Spec$ (described in Remark \ref{rem:affinization}) establish an adjunction between $\Schasqc$ and $Q\sAalg^{\op}$.
-We intend to describe the behavior of the category of affine extensions --- i.e.~of $\operatorname{Bimon}(\Schasqc)$ with the additional conditions --- under the mentioned adjunction.
-In order to describe the correlate of $\operatorname{Bimon}(\Schasqc)$ in $Q\sAalg$, we introduce a duoidal structure on $Q\sAmod$ such that the corresponding subcategory of bimonoids --- that is, $\operatorname{Bimon}(Q\sAmod)$ with the additional structure mentioned above that corresponds to the antipode ---, that we call the category of \emph{flat commutative Hopf sheaves}, is the seeked correlate.
-Hence we end up with an adjunction from the affine extensions of $A$, i.e.~the surjective affine (necessarily separated, faithfully flat) morphisms of group schemes $q:G\to A$ and the category of Hopf sheaves.
+In order to dualize the above situation to the category of sheaves, we first restrict the above setting to the duoidal category based upon $\Schasqc$ --- recall that since a since a group scheme is separated $\GextqcA\subset \operatorname{Bimon}(\Schasqc)$.
+In this context, the functors $\PP$ and $\Spec$ (see Remark \ref{rem:affingen}) establish an adjunction between $\Schasqc$ and $Q\sAalg^{\op}$ --- our goal is to describe the behavior of $\GextaffA$ under the mentioned adjunction.
+In order to describe the correlate of $\operatorname{Bimon}(\Schasqc)$ in $Q\sAalg$, we introduce a duoidal structure on $Q\sAmod$ such that the corresponding subcategory of bimonoids $\operatorname{Bimon}(Q\sAmod)$ is the seeked correlate.
+Finally, we introduce an additional structure that corresponds under the adjunction to the antipode, and construct the category of \emph{commutative Hopf sheaves}.
+In this we end up with a monoidal adjunction from the category $\GmorqcA$ (see Definition \ref{defn:Gmor}) and the category of schemes \emph{commutative Hopf sheaves}.
+If moreover we restrict ourselves the subcategory $\GextqcA$, we obtain an adjunction with the subcategory of \emph{flat commutative Hopf sheaves}, that restrict in turn to an equivalence between the category of affine extensions of $A$ and the category of flat commutative Hopf sheaves.

+Be begin by recalling the definition of the external tensor product of sheaves over a scheme $S$.